About this release

 Further information can be found on the Emergency Care pages (external website) of the Data and Intelligence website.

-The weekly Emergency Department Activity and Waiting Times publication was also released on 4 August 2020 including new data for the week ending 26 July 2020.
-This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS Boards on the number of attendances and 4, 8, and 12 hour waits.
+The weekly Emergency Department Activity and Waiting Times publication (link to be added) was also released on 7 September 2021 including new data for the week ending Sunday 29 August 2021.
+This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS boards on the number of attendances and 4, 8, and 12 hour waits.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.